What is a Mesothelioma Diagnosis?

-Mesothelioma is a rare cancer that is often difficult to diagnose.
+Mesothelioma is an uncommon cancer that can be difficult for doctors to make a diagnosis.
 The disease is a result of exposure to asbestos, a toxic material that was heavily used in the United States for nearly five decades.

-In the majority of patients, mesothelioma doesn’t develop for decades after asbestos exposure.
-The disease has a long latency period (or time from the initial exposure to the development and discovery of cancer).
+In a majority of patients, mesothelioma doesn’t develop for decades after asbestos exposure.
+The disease has a long latency period (or, time from the initial exposure to the development and discovery of cancer).
 During the early stages of the disease, patients may not notice any symptoms.
 Or they may experience symptoms similar to those of other common conditions, like the flu.

 A combination of imaging tests, blood samples, and biopsies are required to diagnose mesothelioma.
-Your doctor will also perform a physical exam.
+Your cancer treatment doctor will also perform a physical exam.
 Below are some of the most common diagnostic tests used today in the detection of cancers.

-- The most basic imaging test, an X-ray, is a low-resolution scan that offers a two-dimensional view of the body.
-X-rays will pick up abnormalities in the body that may indicate the presence of mesothelioma.
+The most basic imaging test, an X-ray, is a low-resolution scan that offers a two-dimensional view of the body.
+X-rays pick up abnormalities in the body that may indicate the presence of mesothelioma.
 These include tumors, thickening of the lining of the abdominal and chest cavities, or excess fluid around the organs.
-Abnormal scans will likely lead to additional, higher resolution imaging tests.
+Abnormal scans will likely lead to additional, higher-resolution imaging tests.
 On average, an X-ray takes 15 minutes.

-- Computed tomography scans, otherwise known as CAT or CT scans, utilize a combination of rotating X-rays and computer images to access different angles of the body.
-CT scans allow doctors to pinpoint the location or size of any abnormalities, which is particularly helpful during a cancer diagnosis.
+Computed tomography scans (otherwise known as CAT or CT scans) utilize a combination of rotating X-rays and computer images to access different angles of the body.
+CT scans allow doctors to pinpoint the location or size of any mesothelium abnormalities, which is particularly helpful during a cancer diagnosis.
 This imaging scan usually takes about 30 minutes.

 A mesothelioma diagnosis is a long and often challenging process.
 Imaging tests are the first step, and blood tests are usually next in line.
 Common blood tests include:

-- Large concentrations of cancer cells contain a protein biomarker known as cancer antigen 125, or CA 125.
-Doctors use the CA 125 test to measure levels of this protein in a patient’s blood.
+Large concentrations of cancer cells contain a protein biomarker known as cancer antigen 125 (CA-125).
+Doctors use the CA-125 test to measure levels of this protein in a patient’s blood.
 It helps diagnose mesothelioma and may also help determine how well the cancer responds to chemotherapy.

-The least invasive option for diagnosing mesothelioma, needle biopsies are often referred to as “closed biopsies.”
+The least invasive option for receiving a diagnosis, needle biopsies are often referred to as “closed biopsies.”
 In most cases, these are outpatient procedures.

-Doctors will suggest camera-assisted biopsies after needle biopsies.
+Doctors will suggest camera-assisted biopsies after needle biopsies to make a diagnosis.
 These procedures involve a computer, surgical instruments, and a small camera.

-- A mediastinoscopy lets doctors examine the lymph nodes to see if the mesothelioma has spread.
+A mediastinoscopy lets doctors examine the lymph nodes to see if tumors have spread.
 This procedure generally takes about 60 to 90 minutes.

 Surgical biopsies are used as the last resort when minimally invasive biopsies haven’t provided conclusive results.
 These are performed under general anesthesia.

-- A laparotomy is performed to take diagnostic samples and remove tumors found in the abdomen.
+A laparotomy is performed to take diagnostic samples and remove tumors found in the abdomen.
 It is also done under general anesthesia.
-During a laparotomy, the surgeon will make an incision in the patient’s stomach, examine a specific tissue sample, and then remove as much of the tumor as possible.
+During a laparotomy, the surgeon will make an incision in the patient or veteran’s stomach, examine a specific tissue sample, and then remove as much of the tumor as possible.